Mercer Sevilla – Intimate 5-star luxury inside a 19th-century palace.

 - Bar El Comercio – This tiny, tiled, family-run ham-hung bodega doubles as a coffee bar and is one of the best places in town for a traditional chocolate con churros breakfast.
 The drinking chocolate is thick and rich, while the churros (deep-fried dough tubes) are fresh and piping hot.

-- Virgin Coffee – This tiny café/microroaster was Seville’s first in 2015.
+- Virgen Coffee – This tiny café/microroaster was Seville’s first in 2015.
 Run by pioneer Pedro, it roasts 6 different types of specialty coffee, sourced from around the world and available for takeout.
 Find it right behind Las Setas de Sevilla.

 Nearby Shopping & Cool Shops